-We all come from different backgrounds, varying employment obligations, family relationships, and responsibilities that need to be maintained.
-With all the various pulls on our time and resources, it can sometimes be difficult to schedule another major activity into one's daily routine.
-And scheduling several hours daily for study can be a daunting prospect for some.
-But this must be looked at immediately and requires a quality decision if success is to be assured.
+We all come from different backgrounds and have varying employment obligations, family relationships, and responsibilities that must be maintained.
+With the various pulls on our time and resources, scheduling another major activity into one's daily routine can be challenging.
+Scheduling several hours daily for study can be a daunting prospect for some.
+However, this must be looked at immediately and requires a quality decision to ensure success.